 If you want a traditional British name for your baby boy, the monarchy has some classics.
 Look back through the history of the British royal family, and you’ll find a plethora of Georges, Williams and Edwards; the most recent George in the Windsor family is of course Prince George, firstborn child of the Duke and Duchess of Cambridge.

 She had four of them, and thanks to the royals’ love of multiple middle names, those four provide even more options for a royal boy name.

 Current British royal names

 Don’t fancy Edward, William or George?
 The other males in the royal family have traditional names that have been popular for centuries.

 James, Harry and Charlie, other names from the male side of the Windsor family, have been in the top 10 baby boy names in England and Wales for several years, while Michael was the No. 1 American baby boy name for almost half a century, before slipping to No. 7 in the list in 2014.

 For something a little different, there are plenty of unusual boy names that still have a royal heritage.
-The European monarchies provide baby name ideas that are outside of the norm.
+Some other European monarchies provide baby name ideas that are outside of the norm.

-The Russian royal family offer something a little different — names that combine history, grandeur and tradition with exoticism.
+The Russian royal family offer something a little different — names that combine history, grandeur and tradition.